paddlr/paddlr/README.md

 ## Project Overview:
 As this was our final project at Maker's Academy, we decided to pay tribute to it's table-tennis culture by creating an application dedicated to the art.
-The application will link to user's slack accounts, where games can be arranged, ranking systems
+The application will link to user's slack accounts, where games can be arranged, players can be ranked and tournaments can be generated.

 ## Day 1: Wireframe using Adobe XD
 ![](https://res.cloudinary.com/dani-devs-and-designs/image/upload/v1537202882/paddlr-mockup_quiz5s.png)